redis/redis-om-node/README.md

 })
 ```

-Create a new entity and save it:
+Create a JavaScript object and save it:

 ```javascript
 const album = {